The story of the toxic connection and attraction between an empath and narcissist is as old as time. It’s more like a moth to a flame.

 I first recognized the similarities in sensitivities between an Empath and a narcissist when I happened across a post on covert narcissism.
 Which I wrote about here.

 I previously believed an Empath and a narcissist couldn’t be more dissimilar.
 But the article allowed me to discover how a sensitive streak can splinter out into diverse behaviors.

-There is no doubt about the fact that an Empath and a narcissist are both highly reactive, sensitive people, but it is how they portray and integrate their sensitivities that set them apart.
+There is no doubt about the fact that an Empath and a narcissist are both highly reactive, sensitive people, but it is how they portray and integrate the sensitivities that set them apart.

-A sensitive nature can be seen in kindness, compassion, and empathy, but it can also be seen in bitterness, resentments, and jealousy.
+A sensitive nature can be seen in kindness, compassion, and empathy, but it can also be seen in bitterness, resentment, and jealousy.